Cost of LivingUpdated March 2026

 LowNational avg: $250High

 South Bend's midwestern location means temperature swings of 100+ degrees between seasons mean your HVAC system works harder than in any other region.
 The housing picture is equally important: a buyer-friendly market where your down payment goes further than in most US cities.
-When it comes to utility costs, the local workforce reflects a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+When it comes to utility costs, the local workforce reflects a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 This is a market where timing and local connections matter almost as much as budget.

 What Matters Most